Toronto-Dominion Bank executive charged for role in $1 billion scheme

-Frank Spinosa, 53, faces 20 years in prison and a $1.25 million in fines, prosecutors said in a statement.
+Frank Spinosa, 53, faces 20 years in prison and $1.5 million in fines, prosecutors said in a statement.
 He was released on a $250,000 bond on Friday and is due to be arraigned on Oct.
 24.

 Spinosa allegedly used his position at Canada’s TD Bank to help attorney Scott Rothstein convince investors to buy stakes in what he said were settlements of potential lawsuits over sexual harassment or whistleblower claims.